Tips for Succeeding at a Job Interview

 Avoid Criticism or Negativity

 Never criticize any previous employers, supervisors, or co-workers during a job interview.
 It can raise questions about your ability to work well with others or to accept accountability.
 As well, don't fixate on your own weaknesses or treat them as hindrances.
 Be prepared to acknowledge them, but address them as an opportunity to learn and improve.

 Avoid the temptation to exaggerate when addressing your skills and accomplishments.
 It's important to put a positive spin on what you've done and what you can do, but it all needs to be truthful.
 Being caught in even the smallest of white lies can raise questions about your character and fitness for the position in question.

 Be on time for your interview, and remember to take into account that you'll likely want a few minutes to situate yourself, organize your notes, and maybe use the restroom.
-You should leave early enough to arrive at the interview no more than five to 10 minutes before it starts, but don't be earlier than this.
+You should leave early enough to arrive at the interview no more than five to 10 minutes before it starts.
 Arriving too far in advance of the scheduled time can leave a negative impression and possibly raise questions about your time management skills or ability to follow directions.

-Dressing or behaving too casually can raise questions about your professionalism, as can things like checking your cell phone during the interview.
+Dressing or behaving too casually can raise questions about your professionalism, as can actions such as checking your cell phone during the interview.
 If the interview involves a meal, never order an alcoholic beverage or select an entree that is difficult to eat gracefully.
 In general, follow your gut.
-If something seems like it would be inappropriate for a job interview, it probably is.
+If something seems like it would be inappropriate for a job interview, it likely is not a good choice.